brightspot/react-examples/restification/README.md

 ## GraphQL RESTification

 Scenarios could arise where the consumer of Brightspot's API is not inherently equipped to handle GraphQL and prefer a RESTful API.
-Perhaps they have specific data requirements for the API and Brightspot's [REST API](https://www.brightspot.com/documentation/rest-management-api) is supplying them more than they need and/or they want to fetch data that works for them and is easy to consume.
+Perhaps they have specific data requirements for the API and they want a custom API with specific keys/fields.

 GraphQL Restification involves converting a GraphQL API into a RESTful API.
 This means replacing a single GraphQL endpoint with multiple RESTful endpoints.
 Restification grants the benefit of controlling the structure of the data, allowing the JSON response to be easily configured, choosing what fields to return using GraphQL's native query fields.